IBM/watson-waste-sorter/README.md

 # watson-waste-sorter
 ***Work in progress***

 In this developer code pattern, we will create a mobile app, Python Server with Flask, and Watson Visual Recognition.
 This mobile app sends pictures of waste and garbage to be analyzed by a server app, using Watson Visual Recognition.
-The server application will use pictures of common trash to train Watson Visual Recognition to identify various categories of waste, i.e. recycle, compost, or landfill.
+The server application will use pictures of common trash to train Watson Visual Recognition to identify various categories of waste, e.g. recycle, compost, or landfill.
 A developer can leverage this to create their own custom Visual Recognition classifiers for their use cases.

 When the reader has completed this Code Pattern, they will understand how to:
 - Create a Python server with Flask that can utilize the Watson Visual Recognition service for classifying images.